 Over the last week and a half, we've plastered the blog with our favourite lyrics.
 The Ivors are round the corner (17th May) and we thought it'd be a great idea to get everyone here at The Writer involved in writing a blog.

 So we've been wracking our brains to choose our most loved lyrics – ones that really mean something to us.
 It's a great way for the not-so-regular bloggers to get involved.
-Here's today's dosage, and there's plenty more where that came from.
+Here's today's dosage, and there's plenty more in previous blog posts.

 ‘One day my dad said, "Find someone new" / I had to tell my Jimmy we're through / (whatcha mean when ya say that ya better go find somebody new?) / He stood there and asked me why / But all I could do was cry / I'm sorry I hurt you (the leader of the pack)’